-Babies at Royal Surrey are enjoying the Halloween spirit, thanks to our dedicated voluntary knitters.
+Babies at the Trust are enjoying the Halloween spirit, thanks to our dedicated voluntary knitters.

 These fang-tastic hats have been donated to make sure our newborns' first Halloween is scarily good.